The Tour:

-Preservation Durham’s annual home tour is an important part of our mission and annual fundraising to preserve and protect Durham’s culturally diverse history, heritage and historic assets through education, advocacy and action.
-The tour offers glimpses into homes that have been lovingly maintained, rehabilitated, and adapted to life.
-Through this showcase, we endeavor to foster a deeper connection to our collective heritage, encouraging stewardship and admiration for the structures that shape our community's identity.
+Preservation Durham’s annual home tour is a cornerstone of our mission and a vital part of our fundraising efforts to preserve and protect Durham’s rich and diverse history, heritage, and historic assets through education, advocacy, and action.
+This tour offers a rare opportunity to explore homes that have been thoughtfully maintained, restored, and adapted for modern living.
+By showcasing these remarkable spaces, we aim to inspire a deeper appreciation for our shared heritage, encouraging stewardship and a lasting commitment to the preservation of the places that define our community’s identity.

 The tour takes place over two days, Saturday May 17th and Sunday May 18th, rain or shine.
 Tickets grant access to all houses on either day or both days from 12-4pm.
 You can break the tour up into two days, do it all in one, or take the entire tour twice!
 Early-bird tickets are available at a reduced rate of $30 for Preservation Durham Members and $40 for the General Public until the end of April.
 Ticket prices will increase May 1.
 Unsure if your membership is active?
 Log in to your account or give us a call, we'll be happy to check for you.
 Tickets are given at the tour check-in point on both days.
 You will receive an email confirmation with all event directions and details a week before the tour.
 Children are welcome to attend and stay with parents, but strollers are not permitted inside houses.
 The tour does require driving to houses around the city and you are responsible for your own transportation.